tanwanimohit/Chat-App/README.md

 ## How to Clone?

-- Fork the repo or `git clone https://github.com/tanwanimohit/Chat-App.git`
-- To run it just type `node index.js`
+- Fork the repo or `git clone https://github.com/tanwanimohit/Chat-App.git` -Then you have to install node in your system to  run and  just type `node index.js`